 - Gather Information.
 If you can, get the contact information and insurance information of the driver who hit you.
 Gathering contact information from any witnesses who saw the crash or stopped to help can also help you determine what happened and support your claim for compensation.

 - Keep Your Doctor’s Appointments.
 Be careful to keep every appointment your doctor schedules, including appointments for testing or visits with specialists.
 These appointments will help you reach the best possible outcome in your healing process and establish the course and impact of your injuries.
 If you can’t make an appointment because you are in too much pain, make sure the doctor knows that.

 - Don’t Admit You’re at Fault.
 Even if you think the accident was your fault, don’t say so at the scene.
 In the moments following a crash, you simply don’t have all the information.
 Instead, gather contact information, take photos, and get the medical care you need.
 Your lawyer can help you figure out who or what was really at fault – and it may not be you at all.

-At Warren & Kallianos, our Charlotte motorcycle accident attorneys are dedicated to helping injured motorcyclists and their families to seek full compensation for their losses.
+At Warren & Kallianos, our motorcycle accident lawyers are dedicated to helping injured motorcyclists and their families to seek full compensation for their losses.
 We understand the unique challenges that bikers face in the courtroom, which is why we begin our work on your case with a thorough investigation of the circumstances.
-We gather documents and photographs, talk to witnesses, and analyze your options so that we can fight for the full and fair settlement or award you deserve.
+To find out how motorcycle accident attorneys Jeff Warren and Chris Kallianos can help you, call 704-275-5593 or contact us today for a free claim review.